-- Sign up at waterlegacy.org to learn about upcoming events and opportunities to protect wild rice. - Follow WaterLegacy on Facebook, Instagram, and Twitter. - Visit us at waterlegacy.org and learn more about wild rice and sulfide mining threats. - Let us know about threats to wild rice in your community or ways in which we can partner with you and your neighbors to protect clean water, wild rice, health, and tribal reserved rights.
+- Sign up at waterlegacy.org to learn about upcoming events and opportunities to protect wild rice. - Follow WaterLegacy on Facebook, Instagram, X, and LinkedIn. - Let us know about threats to wild rice in your community or ways in which we can partner with you and your neighbors to protect clean water, wild rice, health, and tribal reserved rights.